fmaraposo/zignaly-server/README.md

 2. Run the code with npm start

 ## 3. Backend
+1. Install the dependencies with npm install
-1. Run the server with node app.js or in case you have nodemon with nodemon app.js
+2. Run the server with node app.js or in case you have nodemon with nodemon app.js